 Our next call will be on Wednesday August 26th more details to follow

 The link to our next ZOOM meeting is here

-The recording from our previous MS COVID-19 meetings can be found here
+The recordings from our previous MS COVID-19 meetings can be found here.

 The #MSCOVID19 Twitter hashtag was created by @drbarrysinger to share clinical experiences of people with MS who have contracted COVID-19.
 Follow this tag to discover how people with MS on varying disease-modifying therapies have responded to this virus.

 So far a lot of good news stories!